Learn how to display geometries in different projections.

 Get a reference to the

 Run the app.
-Switch between spatial reference and observe how the shape of the layers and graphics change.
+Switch between spatial reference and observe how the shape of the layers change.

 View projected coordinates

-To visualize the effect of the reprojected maps's center point, add it as a graphic to the view and display its x/y coordinates from a new spatial reference.
+To visualize the effect of the reprojected maps's boundary and center point, add them as a graphics to the Map and display the point's x/y coordinates from the new spatial reference.

 -